 There are two encoders that between them give you all the looping control you could want.
 Traktor’s looping is tight and accurate.
 The right-hand encoder out of the pair (to the right of the screen on each deck) selects loop length, and turns the loop on and off.

-The left-hand encoder is “move”, which lets you move through the track by steps the size the currently selected loop length while maintaining your position within a beat and bar structure corresponding to that loop length.
+The left-hand encoder is “move”, which lets you move through the track by steps in the currently selected loop length, while maintaining your position within a beat and bar structure corresponding to that loop length.

 Basically, you can jump around the track and it’ll sound “on beat” – and if you have a loop running, the whole running loop moves with you.
 Techno DJs love this for good reason, and Traktor does it better than anyone.

 As stated earlier, touching a pad while the pads are in hotcue mode will save an active loop to that pad.

 The screens are small, and aren’t touchscreen, but they’re clear and useful.
 They show BPM, track time, currently selected loop length, key, and filter/volume levels when in Stems or Remix Sets.

 They also have small waveforms, showing you the current position within the track, where your loop in/out points are, and the positions of saved hotcues and loops.
 These waveforms, while monochrome, are surprisingly detailed and useful.
 We think while some will use the screens more than others, they are well executed and surprisingly we used them more than we thought we would.